NavisGames/Valorant-Tracking-by-NavisGames/README.md

 - See how much RR he made in the last matches
 - See his last matches
 - See global leaderboard of every act in each region
+- See current bundles in the game including weapon and price (BETA!)

 Coming Soon:
-- See current Bundles in the game (CURRENTLY WORKING ON!)

 - Get data of a Match
 - Remove False Positive Virus
-- Fix long waiting time
+- Fix long waiting time (WORKING ON!)
 - More Options like Match History of a Gamemode, starting Players in Leaderboard like starting at Player 2502 -> going to 5502 and more!